you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.keyBy
 :heavy_exclamation_mark: `Lodash only`
-Creates an object composed of keys generated from the results of running each element of collection thru iteratee.
+Creates an object composed of keys generated from the results of running each element of collection through iteratee.

   ```js
   // Lodash